Live Action Toy Story

 The Story of Live Action Toy Story

-It was summer of 2010 when we decided to make a scene from Toy Story in real life, the problem was, we like every scene too much and couldn’t decide which to do, so the decision to do all of it was an easy one.
-We collected toys and props for a month and built “Andy’s Room” in the guest room of Jonason’s home… oh, yeah, we were kids.
+It was summer of 2010 when Jonason Pauley and Jesse Perrotta decided to make a scene from Toy Story in real life, the problem was, they like every scene too much and couldn’t decide which to do, so the decision to do all of it was an easy one.
+Jonason collected toys and props for a month and built “Andy’s Room” in the guest room of his family’s home.
 Jonason was 17 and Jesse was 19.

 Production